 In addition to technology already in use across Rio Tinto, such as autonomous trucks, trains and drills, the design of the Gudai-Darri mine uses an increased level of automation and digitisation, including advanced data analytics.

 In early 2020, we secured funding approval for the development of a 34 megawatt, 105 hectare solar photovoltaic (PV) plant at our Gudai-Darri mine – an important step in reducing our carbon footprint in the Pilbara.
-The Solar PV plant will deliver approximately 65 per cent of Gudai-Darri's average electricity demand once operational.
-During peak operations, the plant will provide 100 per cent of Gudai-Darri's electricity needs.
+The Solar PV plant will deliver approximately 65% of Gudai-Darri's average electricity demand once operational.
+During peak operations, the plant will provide 100% of Gudai-Darri's electricity needs.

 Oyu Tolgoi Underground

 The Oyu Tolgoi copper mine in Mongolia is a world-class open pit mine and underground project.
 More than 80% of Oyu Tolgoi’s total value lies deep underground.
-We are building an underground mine complex, using block-caving mining techniques to extract the ore and transport it to the surface.
+We are building an underground mine complex, that will use block-caving mining techniques to extract the ore and transport it to the surface.

-Rio Tinto and Chinalco, which own 45.05% and 39.95% of Simandou, respectively, continue to work with the government of Guinea to explore options to realise value from the world-class Simandou iron ore deposit, as well as potential mechanisms for collaboration on infrastructure development.
-The government of Guinea owns a 15% stake in the project.
+Rio Tinto and CIOH, which own 45.05% and 39.95% of Simandou, respectively, continue to work with the government of Guinea to explore options to realise value from the world-class Simandou iron ore deposit, as well as potential mechanisms for collaboration on infrastructure development.

 In late 2017, we discovered copper-gold mineralisation at the Winu project in the Paterson Province in Western Australia.